Close

 e.
 Board Evaluation

-The details of evaluation of Directors, Committees and Board as a whole are given in Clause No. 3(b) of the Corporate Governance Report.
+During the year, Performance Evaluation of Directors, Committees and the Board as a whole was carried out and the details are given in Clause No. 3(b) of the Corporate Governance Report.

 f.
 Remuneration Policy

-The details of the Company’s Remuneration Policy for Directors, Key Managerial Personnel and other employees are given in Clause No. 3(b) of the Corporate Governance Report.
-The Policy is disclosed on the website of the Company - http://britannia.co.in/ pdfs/Code_of_conduct/policies/Remuneration-Policy-for-Directors-KMPs.pdf
+Pursuant to Section 178(3) of the Companies Act, 2013 and Regulation 19 of SEBI Listing Regulations, 2015, the details of the Company?s Remuneration Policy for Directors, Key Managerial Personnel and other employees are given in Clause No. 3(b) of the Corporate Governance Report.
+The Policy is disclosed on the website of the Company at https:// www.britannia.co.in/BIL Remuneration Policy for Directors Key Managerial Personnel and other employees.pdf.

 g.
 Risk Management

-The details of the Risk Management Committee and policy are given in Clause No. 3(g) of the Corporate Governance Report.
+Your Company?s Board of Directors has constituted a Risk Management Committee to monitor and review risk management process.
+The details of the Risk Management Committee are given in Clause No. 3(g) of the Corporate Governance Report.

 The details of Board and its Committees, including number of Meetings are given in Clause No. 2 and 3 of the Corporate Governance Report.